-- Make the call.
-Have every search committee call, email, text at least three contacts, e.g., former colleagues, mentors, students.
+- Make the direct contact.
+Have every search committee call, email, or text at least three contacts (e.g., former colleagues, mentors, students).
 Keep a common spreadsheet and hold each other accountable.

 - Directly engage established mentors.
-In any field, there are likely to be a few professors who have a proven track record of mentoring students from underrepresented communities onto faculty trajectories.
+In any field, there are likely to be a few professors who have a proven track record of mentoring underrepresented students onto faculty trajectories.
 Find out who those people are, and contact them for their recommendations about possible candidates.
 Also, ask them to share the position announcement with others and encourage their mentees to apply.

 - Maintain a list of potential recruits who will be on the market within a year or two.

 - Obtain and study lists from societies that mentor students and postdocs for academic jobs.